chicchera/classy3/README.md

 );

 ```
+TODO: eliminate flage and use OT(original title) and OB (original body)
+- txttransforms
-- the originals are kept in submissions and comments
+  - ~~the originals are kept in submissions and comments~~
+  - originals are moved to this table as they are needed to calculate the legibility indexes
-- this table contains only normalized data
+  - this table contains original as well as  normalized data
-- content contains sevral things, differentiated by the kind flag
+  - content of table contains sevral things, differentiated by the kind flag
+  - flag is true if contents is the original
  - kind can be
     - TT title
     - BB body
     - SP misspells (separated by spaces)
     - NS no stopwords
     - SS single stopwords (no repeated)

 ### The table indices
+TODO: add kind and original to table?
 ```
 CREATE TABLE IF NOT EXISTS "indices" (
     "id_submission" TEXT,
     "id_comment"    TEXT,
     "sentences"     INTEGER,
     "syllables"     INTEGER,

 ## From ChatGPT
 - [UTC Date Functions](https://chat.openai.com/share/bfa9e861-a111-4667-9623-92597a62c82b)